-- In a large mixing bowl, whisk together the date paste, coconut oil and nut butter for 2 minutes until you have a smooth caramel.
+- In a large mixing bowl, whisk together the date paste (you can make your own with this recipe), coconut oil and nut butter for 2 minutes until you have a smooth caramel.

-- Using a metal spoon, gently stir the cream and a pinch of sea salt into this mixture until everything is combined.
+- Using a metal spoon, gently stir the cream and a pinch of sea salt into the mixture until everything is combined.

 - Spoon the filling into the pie base, and top with the toasted pecans in concentric circles.
 Sprinkle a good pinch of sea salt flakes over the top, and store in the fridge for 15 minutes to firm up.